ROCm/rdc/README.md

     $ cd rdc_install_prefix     ## If specified in Building RDC section

     ## To run with authentication.
 Ensure SSL keys are setup properly
+    ## version will be the version number(ex:3.10.0) of ROCm where RDC was pacakged with
-    $ ./usr/sbin/rdcd           ## rdcd is started with monitor-only capabilities
+    $ /opt/rocm-<version>/rdc/bin/rdcd           ## rdcd is started with monitor-only capabilities
-    $ sudo ./usr/sbin/rdcd      ## rdcd is started will full-capabilities
+    $ sudo /opt/rocm-<version>/rdc/bin/rdcd      ## rdcd is started will full-capabilities

     ## To run without authentication.
 SSL key & certificates are not required.
+    ## version will be the version number(ex:3.10.0) of ROCm where RDC was pacakged with
-    $ ./usr/sbin/rdcd -u        ## rdcd is started with monitor-only capabilities
+    $ /opt/rocm-<version>/rdc/bin/rdcd -u        ## rdcd is started with monitor-only capabilities
-    $ sudo ./usr/sbin/rdcd -u   ## rdcd is started will full-capabilities
+    $ sudo /opt/rocm-<version>/rdc/bin/rdcd -u   ## rdcd is started will full-capabilities

 ### Start RDCD using systemd
 *rdcd* can be started by using the systemctl command. systemctl will read /lib/systemd/system/rdc.service, which is installed with rdc.
 This file has 2 lines that control what *capabilities* with which *rdcd* will run.
 If left uncommented, rdcd will run with full-capabilities.